saltstack/salt/doc/topics/installation/debian.rst

 Installation from the Debian / Raspbian Official Repository
 ===========================================================

-The debian distributions contain mostly old Salt packages built by the Debian Salt Team.
-You can install Salt components directly from Debian but it is recommended to use the instructions above for the packages from the official saltstack repository.
+The Debian distributions contain mostly old Salt packages built by the Debian Salt Team.
+You can install Salt components directly from Debian but it is recommended to use the instructions above for the packages from the official Salt repository.

 On Jessie there is an option to install Salt minion from Stretch with `python-tornado` dependency from `jessie-backports` repositories.